Hansen-Jagannathan Bounds with Convenience Yields

 Date Written: January 12, 2022

-Short-term Treasury debt has high Sharpe ratios and, according to the Hansen-Jagannathan bound, implies a very volatile bond market SDF.
+Short-term Treasury debt has high Sharpe ratios which, according to the Hansen-Jagannathan bound, implies a very volatile bond market SDF.
 In this paper, we show that a small convenience yield on the risk-free asset can rationalize this pattern without requiring a volatile SDF.
-We further show that, in the presence of convenience yields, the Hansen-Jagannathan bound needs to be generalized as a two-dimensional trade-off between SDF volatility and the convenience yield.
-We quantify this trade-off in the context of the Treasury market and evaluate the implication of these empirical results for SDF bounds.
-Assets with low return volatility have Sharpe ratios that are most impacted by convenience yields.
+We then show how the Hansen-Jagannathan bound needs to be generalized as a two-dimensional trade-off between SDF volatility and the convenience yield.
+We quantify this trade-off in the Treasury market, and show the introduction of convenience yields greatly improves the fit of affine term structure models.

 Suggested Citation: Suggested Citation